-- 3.2.3.2 Refiners identified with red flag risks in their supply chain Downstream companies may manage risk by either: - i. continuing trade with the refiner throughout the course of measurable risk mitigation carried out by the refiner in accordance with Annex I of the Guidelines; - ii. temporarily suspending trade with the refiner while the refiner is pursuing ongoing measurable risk mitigation; or - iii. disengaging with a refiner in cases where mitigation appears not feasible or where the refiner has failed to respond to risks in accordance with the risk management strategy outlined in Annex I: - a.
-Take immediate steps to disengage with a refiner (directly or through sub-suppliers) if the refiner has not immediately suspended or discontinued engagement with its suppliers where reasonable risks of serious abuses (see paragraphs 1 and 2 of Annex I) or direct or indirect support to non-state armed groups exist (see paragraphs 3 and 4 of Annex I). - b.
+- i.
+Take immediate steps to disengage with a refiner (directly or through sub-suppliers) if the refiner has not immediately suspended or discontinued engagement with its suppliers where reasonable risks of serious abuses (see paragraphs 1 and 2 of Annex I) or direct or indirect support to non-state armed groups exist (see paragraphs 3 and 4 of Annex I). - ii.
 When refiners are engaging in risk mitigation pursuant to Annex I or where refiners are still in the process of fully implementing the due diligence recommendations contained in this Guidelines, downstream companies should ensure refiners demonstrate significant and measurable improvement within six months from the adoption of their risk management plans.
-In devising their own risk management plans, downstream companies should: - i) Build and/or exercise leverage over the refiners with red flags in their supply chain(s), who may be able to more effectively and directly mitigate the risks of contributing to conflict.
-Downstream companies may build leverage over refiners through the inclusion of due diligence performance into contracts (where applicable), or working through industry associations and multi-stakeholder initiatives, while ensuring that these initiatives take due account of their social and economic effects on developing countries and of existing internationally recognised standards.63 - ii) Focus efforts on improving the refiner's due diligence performance, through value orientation or capability-training.
-Downstream companies should also encourage their own and upstream industry membership organisations to develop and implement due diligence capability-training modules in cooperation with relevant international organisations, NGOs, stakeholders and other experts. - iii) Consult with refiners and other common suppliers to agree on measurable risk mitigation in the risk management plan.
-Measurable risk mitigation should be adjusted to the company's specific suppliers and the contexts of their operations, state clear performance objectives within six months from the adoption of the risk management plan and include qualitative and/or quantitative indicators to measure improvement. - 3.2.4 Implement the risk management plan, monitor and track performance of risk mitigation, report back to designated senior management and consider suspending or discontinuing engagement with a refiner after their failed attempts at risk mitigation (pursuant to paragraphs 10 and 14 of Annex I of the Guidelines) or corrective action to implement the due diligence recommendations in this Guidelines.
+In devising their own risk management plans, downstream companies should: - Build and/or exercise leverage over the refiners with red flags in their supply chain(s), who may be able to more effectively and directly mitigate the risks of contributing to conflict.
+Downstream companies may build leverage over refiners through the inclusion of due diligence performance into contracts (where applicable), or working through industry associations and multi-stakeholder initiatives, while ensuring that these initiatives take due account of their social and economic effects on developing countries and of existing internationally recognised standards. - Focus efforts on improving the refiner's due diligence performance, through value orientation or capability-training.
+Downstream companies should also encourage their own and upstream industry membership organisations to develop and implement due diligence capability-training modules in cooperation with relevant international organisations, NGOs, stakeholders and other experts.

-&lt;sup>62 See Paragraphs 10 and 14 of Annex II of the Guidance on risk management of direct or indirect support to public or private security forces, bribery and fraudulent misrepresentation of the origin of minerals, money-laundering and payment of taxes, fees and royalties to governments.
+See Paragraphs 10 and 14 of Annex II of the Guidance on risk management of direct or indirect support to public or private security forces, bribery and fraudulent misrepresentation of the origin of minerals, money-laundering and payment of taxes, fees and royalties to governments.

-&lt;sup>63 Chapter II (B)(2), OECD Guidelines for Multinational Enterprises (2011).
+Chapter II (B)(2), OECD Guidelines for Multinational Enterprises (2011).